 You cannot pay retail for a gemstone and expect to sell it for a profit in a few years.
 Buying low means seeking out wholesale sources.
 Do your homework.
 Your best prices come from “Primary” dealers; those mine and cut the stones themselves.
 Secondary dealers buy from other wholesalers, (usually primary dealers,) and resell them, still well below retail.
 In addition, you will get a better price by purchasing lots than single stones.
 Currently there are some good sources for both primary and wholesale dealers on the Internet.
 There are also wholesalers in most cities and listings for them in the trade magazines.

 If you are knowledgeable enough, you can shop for preowned gems at flea markets, pawnshops and estate sales.
+You can also develop networks of jewelers who wish to sell or otherwise liquidate colored gems they come across.
 Sometimes you can find gems considerably below current values.
 You must have the expertise to identify gems, be able to distinguish between natural and synthetic stones, and be prepared to do a lot of legwork.
 Some people get a thrill from the hunt and greatly enjoy this method.